nachocaru/xaprb.com/content/blog/2009-03-08-looking-back-at-the-mysql-news-from-last-year.md

   - MySQL
   - Open Source
 ---
-I think it&#8217;s occasionally interesting to look back at what people wrote about things while they were happening, especially after big changes (founder and CEO leaving, for example).
-Here&#8217;s a blog post from May of 2008, by [Henrik Ingo and Ignacio Torres, about MySQL&#8217;s business model][1].
+I think it's occasionally interesting to look back at what people wrote about things while they were happening, especially after big changes (founder and CEO leaving, for example).
+Here's a blog post from May of 2008, by [Henrik Ingo and Ignacio Torres, about MySQL's business model][1].
 No commentary &#8212; just the link.

  [1]: http://people.warp.es/~nacho/blog/?p=288